Meaningless and Sure

 The four works in the back are in what we dubbed the 'cave.'

 These pieces aren't site specific like Meaningless and Sure, but the ideas we developed got filtered through the needs of the space and the other pieces.
 For instance, Making Art without the Upper Right is along the back wall.
 Any work hung there has to be pretty flat because of the foot traffic through the doors to either side.
-(You can see the green Exit sign on the left side and the black card key reader on the right.)
 We figured what went there should emphasize the wall surface by meandering across it.
 The composition suggested the title, and the political climate suggested the wording.
-There's nothing in the upper right quadrant of the piece and yet the piece doesn't seem incomplete.
+There's nothing in the upper right quadrant and yet the piece doesn't seem incomplete.

 a gallery of shots of the 4 pieces in the 'cave':

-Proudly Hailed, Perilous Fight, Dawn's Early Light was a difficult piece because its setting is stuck beside a gleaming overlit restroom entrance (We actually photoshopped out the large aluminum letters indicating such) In previous shows, we'd noticed that work hung on this wall somehow disappeared.
-Sculptor Ed Smith once had a big muscular charcoal drawing on this wall and no one could later recall it clearly.
+Proudly Hailed, Perilous Fight, Dawn's Early Light was a difficult piece because its setting is stuck beside a gleaming overlit restroom entrance.
+In previous shows, we'd noticed that work hung on this wall somehow disappeared.
+A sculptor once had a big muscular charcoal drawing on this wall and no one could later recall it clearly.

-We thought our best chance was installed eccentrically, low and off center from the restroom entrance.
+We thought our best chance was to install eccentrically, low and off center from the restroom entrance.
 After a few days of being part of the composition, we noticed the green, black and white pulp painting had 13 black "stripes," so it started to resonate as a kind of afterimage of an early American flag.